Kenji Nomura

-Kenji Nomura (乃村 健次, Nomura Kenji) is a Japanese voice actor from Okayama Prefecture affiliated with Aoni Production.
+Kenji Nomura (乃村 健次, Nomura Kenji) is a Japanese voice actor from Okayama Prefecture affiliated with Aksent.
 Known for playing characters large in size, he has starring roles in anime shows, including Mitsunori Kugayama in Genshiken, Chairman Harabote in Kinnikuman: Ultimate Muscle, Lorenzo in Ristorante Paradiso, and Gilles de Rais in Drifters.
 He also voices in a bunch of supporting roles in anime series including Battle Spirits, First Love Limited, Jormungand, Kanokon, Valkyria Chronicles, Yes!
 PreCure5, and Yu-Gi-Oh!
 5D's.
 He voices several villain characters in One Piece.